-schools in the Netherlands (Thoonen, Sleegers, Oort, and Peetsma (2012)), and SOEs in India.
+Thirdly, this paper relates to the largely qualitative literature on earned autonomy.
+Across the world, in diverse settings, giving better performing public sector units more operational autonomy has been practiced for decades, such as the National Health Service in the UK (Hoque et al., 2004; Mannion et al., 2007), schools in the Netherlands (Thoonen et al., 2012), and SOEs in India.
 However, observed outcomes of earned autonomy programs could be purely driven by selection into who earns autonomy.
 I show that earned autonomy has tangible treatment effects on outcomes.